joannakopystecka/sunnyside-landing-page/README.md

 ### Project goals:
-- building responsive landing page,
+- building a responsive landing page,
 - using CSS Flex and CSS Grid,
-- creating hamburger menu with JavaScript.
+- creating a hamburger menu with JavaScript.